 We believe that no one should sleep rough.

-While the ethos underpinning our outreach work is consistent across all the areas we work, the actual services we run are tailored to meet local needs.
+Our approach to outreach work is the same across all the areas we work, but the services we run are tailored to meet local needs.

-An example of how we work differently is in Westminster.
-Our 'hotspot teams' tackle one of the most difficult areas of rough sleeping in the country where there are encampments and large numbers of people who have slept rough for a long time.
-Here, we work with other homelessness charities in the area and staff who speak different languages to really get to know the people there and find the best way to support them away from the streets.
+In Westminster our 'hotspot teams' tackle one of the most difficult areas of rough sleeping in the country.
+Westminster has the largest number of people sleeping rough in the capital and there lots of people who have slept rough for a long time.
+We work in partnership with other homelessness charities to share expertise and have staff who speak different languages to really get to know the people and find the best way to support them away from the streets.

 Our top priority with anyone sleeping rough is to get a roof over their head and a safe place to begin their recovery.
 While this isn’t enough to end their homelessness, it’s a vital first step in making sure their situation stops deteriorating.
 We have more information on our page hostels and accommodation.

 In London, our outreach teams can refer people to our No Second Night Out hubs, which ensure that people arriving on the streets will not sleep rough for a second night.